nest/nestml/doc/pynestml_toolchain/extensions.rst

 Section 4.1: Modifying the Grammar
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The following (hypothetical) use case illustrates the extension of the grammar: A new type of block shall be introduced.
 Declaring constraints which have to hold in each simulation step, this block contains boolean expressions representing invariants of the neuron model.
-It is therefore first necessary to extend PyNESTML’s grammar to support a new type of blocks. :numref:`fig_new_grammar_rules` illustrates how a new grammar rule is introduced to support this use case.
+It is therefore first necessary to extend PyNESTML's grammar to support a new type of blocks. :numref:`fig_new_grammar_rules` illustrates how a new grammar rule is introduced to support this use case.

 .. _fig_new_grammar_rules: